Opinion | No matter what men say, rape is never something to ‘lie back and enjoy’

 Michigan GOP co-chair Meshawn Maddock called Regan’s comment “offensive and disappointing,” and added: “I’d like to think he didn’t mean what he said.”

 What’s really at issue, however, is how Regan thinks, not the way he expressed it.
-His is a worldview that is not only offensive, but twisted.
+His is a worldview that is not only offensive but also twisted.
 This is the same man who last year offered the opinion that feminism is a “Jewish program to degrade and subjugate White men” and more recently called the Russian invasion of Ukraine a “fake war just like the fake pandemic.”

 So Michigan voters — and the Republican Party at large — should consider the real question here as they continue to elevate fringe characters to the fore.
 Is this the perspective of someone to whom you want to hand power?